p2635/improve-writing/linkedin-plain-english.md

 - Average sentence length is 20 words.

 # Tips
-1. Read your text aloud
+1. Read your text aloud (with your voice): reveal redundancies, lack of transitions, poor sentence structure.
 2. Use fewest words necessary
 3. Use commonly understood words